bmbufalo/bmbufalo.github.io/resume.markdown

 #### Airman

 - Managed personnel and training records for an over 70 person department, ensuring compliance with all regulations and requirements.
-- Assist in the movement and securing of aircraft on the flight deck.
-- Perform routine maintenance and cleaning of equipment and the flight deck.
 - Assist in the safe launch and recovery of aircraft by directing pilots, handling tie-down chains, and performing other necessary tasks.
 - Follow strict safety procedures at all times, including wearing appropriate personal protective equipment (PPE).
 - Work as part of a team to ensure the safe and efficient operation of the flight deck.
-- Participate in ongoing training to improve skills and knowledge related to aircraft operations and safety.
+- Participate in ongoing training to improve skills and knowledge related to aircraft operations, firefighting, and safety.

 ## Certifications and Training